I had the pleasure of participating in the writing of the book "Lobby Planet Paris" . Following one of my papers.

 Discover the summary of the book here.

 "Lobby.
 Male name.
-Plural lobbies.
-Pressure group that aims to influence decisions based on their interests. " Behind the literal dictionary definition hides the diversity of the nature of lobbying. latter is the result of a coordinated set of actions from a group of individuals or organizations.
+Plural, lobbies.
+Pressure group that aims to influence decision-making according to their interests. " Behind the literal dictionary definition lies the diversity of the nature of lobbying.
+The latter is the result of a set of coordinated actions from a group of individuals or organizations.
 But the real question is not so much who holds the reins in their modes of action and their compliance with the democratic principles of our societies.
 We are all potential influencers, but all lobbies are not equal in terms of power and resources.
-Today it is a profession, a profession that can be learned, and whose effectiveness is measured.
+Today it is a profession, trade, that is learned, and whose effectiveness is measured.

-In Washington DC, the capital of the United States, there are 77 lobbyists for U.S. Congressman.
+In Washington DC, the capital of the United States, there are 77 lobbyists for US Congressman.
 In Brussels, more than 15,000 professional influencers roam the corridors of the commission and parliament.
 In Paris, the reality is less quantifiable.
 The practice of lobbying in France is less institutionalized, almost ashamed, often hidden.
 Things could change.
-Under the leadership of its chairman, Bernard Accoyer, the National Assembly has recently adopted a code of conduct on lobbying (See page XX).
-In doing so, the French elected recognize the reality of this practice in the Palais Bourbon.
-Manufacturers of light bulbs, television executives, nuclear industry, eventually all those with vested interests, have made a specialty of getting under their gauntlet amendments, laws, orders, when they were not themselves the cause.
+Under the leadership of its president, Bernard Accoyer, the National Assembly has recently adopted a code of conduct on lobbying (See page XX).
+In doing so, the French elected officials recognize the reality of this practice in the Palais Bourbon.
+Manufacturers of low energy light bulbs, directors of TV channels, the nuclear industry, eventually all those with vested interests, have made a specialty of getting under their gauntlet amendments, laws, orders, when they were not themselves the cause.

 Inside and outside lobbying

-Lobbying activities can be classified into two broad categories: inside and outside lobbying.
-The first is to promote a cause directly from the maker.
-The influence going on here by a direct contact with the policy.
-The study days organized in the National Assembly are used to support these practices.
+Lobbying actions can be classified into two broad categories: the inside and outside lobbying.
+The first is to promote a cause directly to the decision maker.
+The influence going on here through direct contact with policy.
+The study days organized in the National Assembly used to support these practices.
 We know, we recognize.
-It is much easier when the member was himself employee group that seeks to convince himself or former lobbyist as Frédéric Lefebvre, a former leader of Pic Council lobbying firm of Paris instead.
+It is much easier when the member was himself employee group that seeks to convince or himself a former lobbyist, as Frédéric Lefebvre, former head of Pic Council lobbying firm on the Paris market.
 The doctor will represent the medical world.
 Primum non nocere.
-First do no harm ... its interests.
-Ditto for his chosen wine regions gathered in the National Association of Elected wine (ANEV) (See page XX).
-And when his opinion leaders do not exist, they must be invented.
-Thus, Sylvain Naulin has been recruited by the TRCs, a lobby pro-mix white wine wine Red Velvet e to make rosé, which resulted in the ire of producers of this wine against the European proposal.
-A few months ago, Sylvain Naulin was a member of the cabinet of the Minister of Agriculture ... to negotiate this legislative change.
+First do no harm ... to its interests.
+Ditto for his chosen wine regions gathered in the National Association of Wine elected (ANEV) (See page XX).
+And when his opinion leaders do not exist, it is necessary to invent them.
+So Sylvain Naulin just been recruited by the CEEV a wine pro-white-wine mixture lobby roug e to make rosé, which resulted in the wrath of the producers of this wine against this EU proposal.
+A few months ago, Sylvain Naulin was a member of the cabinet of the Minister of Agriculture ... to negotiate this legislative development.

-When the phenomenon of caste is not enough, we invite.
-Then exchanged small gifts against minor amendments.
-The company lobbyist can even write text instead of parliamentary like TF1 in the context of the reform of public broadcasting.
-One is never better served than by oneself saying goes that reveals an undeniable relevance here.
+When the caste phenomenon is not enough, we prompt.
+Then exchanged small gifts against small amendments.
+The company lobbyist can even write texts in place of the Parliamentary like TF1 in the context of the reform of public broadcasting.
+One is never better served than by oneself saying goes that proves an undeniable relevance here.

-The outside lobbying, meanwhile, research influence in the periphery of the usual circles.
-The target here is the public which are sensitive, and for good reason, elect.
-Public relations, media relations, advertising campaign in the media, the idea is to guide public opinion, citizens, to take a stand ... or not.
-This is what Areva has been very successful to the Niger (See page XX).
-In the case of the Oudin-Santini law (See page XX) is the measure on international cooperation that has been put forward to promote a very conscious act of the interests of multinational water.
-Multinationals that members Oudin Santini and familiar to rub regularly in the World Water Council.
+The outside lobbying, meanwhile, research influence in the outskirts of the usual circles.
+The target here is the public that is sensitive, and for good reason, elect.
+Public relations, media relations, advertising campaign in the media, the idea is to guide public opinion, the citizens, to take a stand ... or not.
+This is what Areva has been very successful to do in Niger (See page XX).
+In the case of the Oudin-Santini law (See page XX), is the measure on international cooperation that has been put forward for the promotion of a very conscious act of the interests of multinational water.
+Multinationals and the Oudin Santini familiar to rub shoulders regularly within the World Water Council.

-Is attributed to U.S. President Ulysses Grant, hero of the Civil War, popularizing the term lobbyist.
+Attributed to US President Ulysses Grant, hero of the Civil War, the popularization of the term lobbyist.
 In 1869, Grant became president.
-White House destroyed by fire a few years ago, can not accommodate it.
+White House destroyed by fire some years ago, can not accommodate it.
 He finds refuge in a hotel, the Willard.
-The new toured Washington and all those who have something to ask him come in the lobby (lobby) Hotel find.
+The new toured Washington and all those who have something to ask him just in the lobby (lobby) of the hotel to find it.
 Lobbyists so frequent the hotel lobby.
 So much for the story.
-Britain already, where the term refers to lobby the corridors of parliament was called lobbyists, these influencers wandering the corridors of the British parliament.
+Britain already, where the term refers to lobby the corridors of parliament was called lobbyists, these influencers wandering the corridors of the British Parliament.

 Box 2.
 Glossary

-Pantouflage.
-This is the action for a former senior official to go private.
-This can cause problems when in the exercise of his former duties he had to control the business of the new company.
+Revolving doors.
+It is the action to a former senior official to go private.
+This can cause problems when in the performance of his previous duties he had to control the business of his new company.

-Study Group.'s National Assembly in a hundred.
+Study Group.
+The National Assembly has a hundred.
 The Senate just under thirty.
-Everyone brings together parliamentarians on specific themes: Arctic, vineyards, chestnut or coastline.
+Everyone brings together parliamentarians on specific topics: the Arctic, vineyards, chestnut or the coast.

 Networking.
-Occasionally formal or informal meetings, members of a network, organized around a theme, to meet and exchange information, advice, services, recommendations ...
+On the occasion of formal and informal meetings, members of a network, organized around a theme, meet and exchange information, advice, services, recommendations ...